oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

     ![Copy get all](./images/copy_get_all.png)

-4. Make a GET request to the REST API of the driver duality view from oci cloud shell.
+4. Make a GET request to the REST API of the driver duality view from OCI Cloud Shell.

     ![Run getCurl on Cloudshell](./images/run_getcurl_cloud.png)